IDMNYU/audiolab/docs/synths.md

 The right-hand module on the top row of the TTSH consists of a final stage mixer, a reverberation unit, and jacks for audio output from the synthesizer:
 - the [**MIXER**](https://en.wikipedia.org/wiki/Audio_mixing) module is a two-channel mixer with vertical sliders, a jack above each slider that can "tap" a direct out of the channel, and a horizontal [pan](https://en.wikipedia.org/wiki/Panning_(audio)) slider to move the mixers output between the left and right output jacks from the synthesizer.
 There are also additional input jacks to bypass the mixer entirely, wiring their voltage directly to their respective output jacks.
 - the **REVERBERATOR** module is a stereo [spring reverb](https://en.wikipedia.org/wiki/Reverberation#Spring_reverberators) unit that feeds the output jacks, as well as an additional direct output.
 Vertical sliders allow you to adjust the volume of the reverb in each channel.
+- In the IDM analog studio, the two 1/8" outputs of the **MIXER** are wired to inputs 7 and 8 on the Behringer mixer.

 <img src = "./img/TTSH_1_8.png" height="500px" title="Mixer" alt="Mixer">